 I pursued acupuncture training at the International Institute of Chinese Medicine in Albuquerque, New Mexico, and received my Masters of Oriental Medicine in 2002.
 I have been highly privileged to work with exceptional teachers like Sean Tuten, LAc., Peter Levine PhD. and Lorie Dechar, LAc. for continuing education in the arts of healing and Chinese medicine.
 I specialize in the treatment of pain, trauma and stress disorders including anxiety, insomnia and depression.
 I also work with sexual health disorders and reproductive health issues such as menstrual difficulties, pregnancy, and menopause.
 I use a combination of Traditional Chinese Medicine, Five Elements Acupuncture and Hari, a Japanese style of acupuncture, mixing herbs and massage with principles of Neidan (Taoist alchemy) and Jungian psychology to facilitate transformation on a holistic level. www.forestspringacupuncture.com

-I work with Acupuncturists Without Borders, a non-profit that teaches acupuncturists to create healing centers in response to traumatic events and natural disasters.
+I am the Executive Director of Acupuncturists Without Borders, a non-profit that teaches acupuncturists to create healing centers in response to traumatic events and natural disasters.
 In 2013, I participated in a World Healing Exchange trip with AWB and traveled to Nepal to provide acupuncture to women and children who had been rescued from sex trafficking.
 Now, I help create clinics in Nepal that continue to support local healers in offering time-honored and sustainable medicine to their communities.

 I have always been a lover of the sacred, those sublime truths and experiences which inspire human potential to exceed all expectations of ourselves and others.
 I am a lifelong student of earth based traditions.
 I have been deeply influenced by the work of Starhawk, Joanna Macy, Marshall Rosenberg, Terry Tempest Williams, Jeremy Taylor, Jalaja Bonheim, Thorn Coyle, David Abrams, Charles Eisenstein, Anne Lamott and others who are inviting the world to use a visionary and unifying lens through which to view our healing.